 If, instead, we want to rank the techniques for a possible combined application of them, what matters is not the absolute power reduction but the slope of the curves.
-Specifi cally, we approximate each curve with a straight line (a linear function) and record the slope of the line.
+Specifically, we approximate each curve with a straight line and record the slope of the line.
 The techniques with the highest positive slopes should be given the highest priority.
 Consequently, in our framework, the order of application of the techniques, irrespective of the power reduction desired, should be IFilter, then SubBank, then VoltFreq, and so on.